This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

 Baby sleep is challenging to master, but you can become a baby sleep master!

-Whether it’s Taking Cara Babies, reading the books I suggested, or following the Respectful Sleep Training Group, you will learn excellent baby sleep principles and how to take on that first year.
+Whether Taking Cara Babies, reading my suggested books, or following the Respectful Sleep Training Group, you will learn excellent baby sleep principles and how to take on that first year.

 Good luck, mama!